Enhancing Computational Fluid Dynamics with Machine Learning: Emerging possibilities and outlook

 \section{Emerging possibilities and outlook}

-In this contribution we have provided our perspectives on the potential of ML to advance the capabilities of CFD, focusing on three main areas: accelerating simulations, enhancing turbulence models, and improving reduced-order models.
-In each of these areas, incorporating partial physical knowledge of the fluid dynamics into the machine learning process improves performance.

-There are several emerging areas of ML that are promising for CFD.
-One area is non-intrusive sensing, {\it i.e.}, the possibility of performing flow predictions based on {\it e.g.} information at the wall.
-This task, which has important implications for closed-loop flow control, has been carried out via CNNs in turbulent channels~\cite{guastoni2}.
-In connection to this work, there are a number of studies documenting the possibility of performing super-resolution predictions ({\it e.g.} when limited flow information is available) in wall-bounded turbulence using CNNs, autoencoders and generative-adversarial networks (GANs)~\cite{kim910unsupervised,fukami2019super,guemes_gans,fukami_autoencoders}.
-Another promising direction is the imposition of constraints based on physical invariances and symmetries on the ML model, which has been used for SGS modelling~\cite{wang2020incorporating}, ROMs~\cite{Loiseau2017jfm}, and for geophysical flows~\cite{frezat2021physical}.
+In this Perspective we have provided our view on the potential of ML to advance the capabilities of CFD, focusing on three main areas: accelerating simulations, enhancing turbulence models, and improving reduced-order models.
+In Table~\ref{table:summary} we highlight some examples of application within each of the three areas.
+There are also several emerging areas of ML that are promising for CFD, which we discuss in this section.
+One area is non-intrusive sensing - that is the possibility of performing flow predictions based on, for instance, information at the wall.
+This task, which has important implications for closed-loop flow control~\cite{drl_control}, has been carried out via CNNs in turbulent channels~\cite{guastoni2}.
+In connection to the work by Guastoni~{\it et~al.}~\cite{guastoni2}, there are a number of studies documenting the possibility of performing super-resolution predictions ({\it e.g.} when limited flow information is available) in wall-bounded turbulence using CNNs, autoencoders and generative-adversarial networks (GANs)~\cite{kim910unsupervised,fukami2019super,guemes_gans,fukami_autoencoders}.
+Another promising direction is the imposition of constraints based on physical invariances and symmetries on the ML model, which has been used for SGS modeling~\cite{wang2020incorporating}, ROMs~\cite{Loiseau2017jfm}, and for geophysical flows~\cite{frezat2021physical}.